The group of access directives that you define. The directives grant levels of access to specific data for specific clients or groups of clients.

 Location of the directory server

-\ldap\admin directory on Windows operating systems.
-When created with Oracle Net Configuration Assistant,
+ORACLE_HOME/ldap/admin directory.
+When created with Oracle Net Configuration Assistant, the

-A qualifier appended to a global database link to provide alternate settings for the database username and password credentials.
+An extension to the database link name which specifies the connect name used to connect to the database.
+It provides alternate settings for the database user name and password credentials.
 For example, a link qualifier of

 fieldrep can be appended to a global database link of